Soil Health and Erosion Researchers

 He holds a bachelor’s degree in crop science from Kwame University of Science and Technology in Ghana, as well as a master’s degree in agronomy and a doctoral degree in soil and water science from the University of Florida.
 Dr. Obour joined the K-State faculty in 2013.

-Dr. DeAnn Presley is an associate professor in the Department of Environmental Soil Science and Management at K-State.
+Dr. DeAnn Presley is a professor in the Department of Environmental Soil Science and Management at K-State.
 She has been with the department since 2007, where she works on a range of projects that extend to both agricultural and suburban environments.
 Specifically, her research focuses on cover crops and how they affect soil health and crop production.

 Dr. Presley’s unique understanding of cover crops and her passion for soil science are a great asset to KCARE’s Great Plains Grazing research on how climate change, land use, and markets affect cattle production in the southern Great Plains.
 Her work on this project includes evaluating multi-species cover crops for forage production as well as soil health evaluation in no-till, cover crop, and pumpkin production systems in the Southern Great Plains.

 Dr. Presley received her bachelor’s degree in agronomy from Iowa State University, and her master’s and doctoral degrees in agronomy from Kansas State University.